-- Shirley Schmidt is comparatively strait-laced compared to most of the loons on this show, even though her entrance into the series in an innuendo-laden discussion with Alan Shore is something of a Crowning Moment of Funny for both of them.
+- Shirley Schmidt is comparatively strait-laced compared to most of the loons on this show, even though her entrance into the series in an innuendo-laden discussion with Alan Shore is something of a Funny Moment for both of them.
 She's hilarious in the office, but in public she's the serious partner.

 - Paul Lewiston is almost entirely devoid of a sense of humour.